mike-brown/mike-brown.github.io/index.markdown

 ## Why does this exist?

 It seemed like a good idea to have a centralised presence on the Internet.
-[I noted down my setup experience](./setup.html) for anyone interested in the steps this involve.
+[I noted down my setup experience](./setup.html) for anyone interested in the steps this involved.